A PoW-less Bitcoin with Certified Byzantine Consensus: Introduction

 \new{A high-level overview of the architecture and interlinks of the system is provided in Section~\ref{sec:blockchain-model}, together with a discussion of the desired requirements for such a PoA-based mining federation.}

 \new{Then, one section is devoted to each of the three protocols, with the aim of describing the adaptations and enhancements they go through in order to smoothly engage with each other:}

-\begin{itemize} \item \new{Section~\ref{sec:variations-from-bitcoin-block} reviews and characterizes the changes we apply to Bitcoin, and show how much (or how little) our flavor of the protocol differs from the public one;} \item \new{Section~\ref{sec:pbft} describes the features and implementation of a BFT consensus algorithm modified for use by a mining network in cooperation with a suited signature algorithm; we move from a reference protocol (PBFT) and modify it to fit our architecture and requirements;} \item \new{Section~\ref{sec:frost} presents \pbfive{} and \pbthree{}, two novel FROST-derived protocols to aggregate a quorum of block signatures into a single one (with advantages in terms of confidentiality and space efficiency) during PBFT consensus rounds.} \end{itemize} \new{Finally, we review the related literature in the areas of permissioned DLTs, custom BFT designs, and threshold signature schemes, comparing our work with the state of the art (Section~\ref{sec:related}) and we list a few extensions and future developments that would allow our new architecture to be used in real-world scenarios (Section~\ref{sec:future}).}
+\begin{itemize} \item \new{Section~\ref{sec:variations-from-bitcoin-block} reviews and characterizes the changes we apply to Bitcoin, and show how much (or how little) our flavor of the protocol differs from the public one;} \item \new{Section~\ref{sec:pbft} describes the features and implementation of a BFT consensus algorithm modified for use by a mining network in cooperation with a suited signature algorithm; we move from a reference protocol (PBFT) and modify it to fit our architecture and requirements;} \item \new{Section~\ref{sec:frost} presents \pbfive{} and \pbthree{}, two novel FROST-derived protocols to aggregate a quorum of block signatures into a single one (with advantages in terms of confidentiality and space efficiency) during PBFT consensus rounds.} \end{itemize} \new{Finally, we evaluate the proposed solution in a geographically distributed environment (Section~\ref{sec:evaluation}), we review the related literature in the areas of permissioned DLTs, custom BFT designs, and threshold signature schemes, comparing our work with the state of the art (Section~\ref{sec:related}) and we list a few extensions and future developments that would allow our new architecture to be used in real-world scenarios (Section~\ref{sec:future}).}